Quite Rare Toy Dog Breeds

 often seen in other breeds.
 The coat is silky in texture, quite long and abundant and has a very

-Havanese dogs may be a good choice for allergy sufferers as they do a lot of external shedding, but what that means is that the dead hair stays more within the coat and does have to be removed.
+Havanese dogs may be a good choice for allergy sufferers as they do not do a lot of external shedding, but what that means is that the dead hair stays more within the coat and does have to be removed.

 Regular brushing with a high quality Pin Brush